Home

 Who am I?

-My name is Stefano Benini, I am assistant professor in the Faculty of Science and Technology.
+My name is Stefano Benini, I am assistant professor in Organic Chemistry (SSD CHIM06) in the Faculty of Science and Technology. (open day 2014: http://bit.ly/video_openday_unibz)

-My research focuses on the study of the pathogenicity factors of Erwinia amylovora in collaboration with Dr Mickael Malnoy and Dr Stefan Martens.
-(Edmund Mach Foundation-IASMA).
-Dr Lorenzo Caputi is my research assistant working on the structural genomics of pathogenic proteins from E. amylovora.
-Moreover I have a long standing collaboration on urease with Professor Stefano Ciurli (Department of Agroenvironmental Sciences and Technologies, University of Bologna).
+My research focuses on the study of the pathogenicity factors of Erwinia amylovora the agent of Fire Blight in apple and pear.
+Moreover I have a long standing collaboration with Professor Stefano Ciurli (Department of Pharmacy and Biotechnology, University of Bologna) to study urease and other metalloproteins.

 I have a background education in Agricultural Science with a Master Degree (Laurea) obtained at the University of Bologna.
 After a period of research in protein crystallography carried out at the European Molecular Biology Laboratory (EMBL) Hamburg Germany from 1996 to 2000, in 2001 I was awarded the degree of Doctor of Philosophy in Chemistry at the University of York with a thesis on: Structure and Function Relationships of Urease and Cytochrome c-553 from Bacillus pasteurii.
 My PhD supervisors were Professor Wojciech Rypniewski and Professor Keith S. Wilson.